 - 1. Successfully complete at least 26 weeks of study. - 2.
 Complete all midterms for all courses that have midterms. - 3.
 Midterms must be completed within stated timeframes. - 4.
-If a student is enrolled in a course that does not have a midterm, they must have completed at least half of the assignments for that course. - 5.
-Second installments cannot be requested prior to the last scheduled midterm due date or half of the assignments for courses without midterms due date as stated in the syllabi.
+If a student is enrolled in a course that does not have a midterm, the student must have completed at least half of the assignments for that course.

+\Second installments cannot be requested prior to the last scheduled midterm due date as stated on syllabi.
+Second disbursements will be distributed after completion of the midterm period approximately week 30.